★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Segments

-Enterprise application software suites and cloud subscriptions (ERP-centric) plus platform services
+Enterprise application software suites, ERP-centric cloud subscriptions, software support, and platform services

 Revenue